 Composites LLC, jointly and severally with its parent company Kadant Inc., agreed to indemnify the original buyer and a subsequent purchaser of the business against losses arising from claims associated with the Retained Liabilities.
 This indemnification obligation is contractually limited to approximately \$8.4 million.
-All activity related to this business is classified in the results of the discontinued operation in our consolidated financial statements.
+All activity related to this business is classified in the results of the discontinued operation in our consolidated financial statements

 We were previously named as co-defendants, together with Composites LLC and two other defendants, in several state class action complaints and one federal class action complaint filed in 2008 and 2009, as disclosed in our prior SEC filings.
-These complaints sought to recover damages allegedly associated with the composite building products manufactured by Composites LLC between April 2002 and October 2003.
+These complaints sought to recover damages associated with allegedly defective composite building products manufactured by Composites LLC between April 2002 and October 2003.
 This litigation has been dismissed, in the case of the federal class action, and voluntarily withdrawn without prejudice by the state plaintiffs.
-We continue to discuss with these plaintiffs potential alternative dispute resolution or other settlement of these matters.
-There can be no assurance that the parties will reach a resolution on terms satisfactory to the parties, or that these or other plaintiffs will not file new complaints against us or the other parties indemnified by Composites LLC.
-While we believe any such asserted or possible claims against us or other indemnified parties would be without merit, the cost of litigation and the outcome, including any settlement, could adversely affect our consolidated financial results.
+In October 2011, we, our Composites LLC subsidiary, and other co-defendants entered into an agreement with the plaintiff class representatives intended to settle these claims in a nationwide class action, filed in Connecticut state court.
+Under the settlement agreement, we have agreed to provide reimbursement to eligible settlement class members who submit a proof of claim, documenting, among other matters, original proof of purchase and degradation.
+The total reimbursement is capped at \$5.0 million and the settlement agreement is subject to the approval of the court.
+In connection with the settlement agreement, we and the other co-defendants have not admitted any wrongdoing, any violation of any statute or law, or the truth of any claims or allegations of the plaintiffs.
+The settlement is subject to court approval and there is no assurance that it will be approved in its present form or at all.
+If the settlement is not approved by the court, we may be exposed to new complaints against us or the other indemnified parties.
+While we continue to believe any such asserted or possible claims against us or other indemnified parties would be without merit, the cost of litigation and the outcome, including any settlement, could adversely affect our consolidated financial results.